 As with any loan you should check the small print before you sign!

-There’s lots of talk about loan wipeout where any outstanding loan after 25-35 years is written off.
-While this is true for the time being, your likelihood of paying back the loan in full depends on things you can’t entirely predict right now – like your future earnings and the state of the economy.
+There’s lots of talk about loan wipeout where any outstanding loan after a number of years is written off.
+While this is true for the time being, your likelihood of paying back the loan in full depends on things you can’t entirely predict right now, like your future earnings and the state of the economy.
 You can check your chances for yourself with a loan repayment calculator: try thecompleteuniversityguide.co.uk.

 The Student Loan is a long-term commitment.
 As with any drunken tattoo, ask yourself how you’ll feel about it when you’re 40 before you get inked.